On-line Te Reo Māori Dictionary

 How about you?
 Do you have any children?

-Kotahi taku tama, ko Rangi tōna ingoa.
+Kotahi taku tama, ko Tawa tōna ingoa.

 Explore Māori Grammar! | Play our Māori word game! | Learn with our Māori flashcards!